LC-Linkous/tinySA_python/README.md

 * The getting started [first use](https://tinysa.org/wiki/pmwiki.php?n=Main.FirstUse) page
 * Frequently asked questions (FAQs) can be found on the [Wiki FAQs page](https://tinysa.org/wiki/pmwiki.php?n=Main.FAQ)

 ### Vocab Check

-Running list of acronyms that get tossed around with little to no explanation.
+Running list of words and acronyms that get tossed around with little to no explanation.
 Googling is recommended if you are not familiar with these terms as they're essential to understanding device usage.

 * **AGC** - Automatic Gain Control.
 This controls the overall dynamic range of the output when the input level(s) changes.
 * **Baud** - Baud, or baud rate.
 The rate that information is transferred in a communication channel.
 A baud rate of 9600 means a max of 9600 bits per second is transmitted.